itamarst/eliot/docs/source/fields.rst

 Built-in Fields
 ---------------

-The following fields are reserved by Eliot's built-in message structure and should not be added to messages you create:
+A number of fields are reserved by Eliot's built-in message structure and should not be added to messages you create.

 The following fields are present in all messages.
 Each message is uniquely identified by the combined values in these fields.

 * ``task_uuid``: The task (top-level action) this message is part of.
-* ``task_level``: The specific action this message is part of within the task's tree of actions.
+* ``task_level``: The specific location of this message within the task's tree of actions.
-  For example, ``"/3/2"`` indicates the message is part of the 2nd child action of the 3rd child action of the root action (i.e. the task.).
+  For example, ``"/3/2/4"`` indicates the message is the 4th child of the 2nd child of the 3rd child of the task.
-  ``"/"`` indicates the root action (i.e. the task).
-* ``action_counter``: The index of the message within the current action.
+  ``"/1"`` would be the start message of the root action, and ``"/3/2/1"`` would be the start message of the nested action.

 In addition, the following field will also be present: